III.5: Radix prefix cache

 self.prefix_cache_max.unwrap_or(default)

-}main builds the cache when the flag is positive (and a KV cache is on, since a prefix cache with no KV mode has nothing to snapshot):
+main reads the flag, then builds the cache when it's positive (and a KV cache is on, since a prefix cache with no KV mode has nothing to snapshot):

 let prefix_cache = if kv_mode.is_some() && prefix_cache_max > 0 {